 All students who are going with our group to Cornerstone are expected to be respectful, kind, and courteous to all other students and adults while at camp.
 They are expected to participate in all activities.
 They are expected to be alert and involved during classes and worship times.
 Practical jokes or insults to other students are not okay.
 In addition to this, students are expected to follow the instructions of Monty, Heather, and the interns.
 Our students are generally very well behaved...and we are so thankful…but we need everyone to be cooperative and respectful.
 Please talk to your son/daughter about this before they come to camp.

-Bible, pen, bedding (sleeping bag or sheets for a twin bed), pillow, towel, toiletries, swimsuit, clothes, sleeping clothes, tennis shoes. (money for lunch on the way to camp and key deposit should be in your pocket on the bus… not in your luggage) Some years they do Wacky Wednesday at camp.
+Bible, pen, bedding (sleeping bag or sheets for a twin bed), pillow, towel, toiletries, swimsuit, clothes, sleeping clothes, tennis shoes. key deposit (remember to keep this in your pocket on the bus… not in your luggage) Some years they do Wacky Wednesday at camp.
 Some years they do not.
 And there is a game show night in which you may want something funny or wacky or crazy to wear.
 All of the crazy stuff is totally optional, but you can bring it if you want.